jbcodeforce/aws-studies/docs/data/data-lake.md

 * [Amazon Redshift](./redshift.md)
 * [S3](../../infra/storage/#s3-simple-storage-service)

+## Big Data

+The 3 V's of big data are

+* Volume: we are at the terabytes and petabytes level.
+* Variety: includes data from a wide range of sources and formats
+* Velocity: data needs to be collected, stored, processed and analyzed withn a short period of time.

 ## [EMR]()

 Created in 2009, it is a managed service to run Spark, Haddop, Hive, Presto, HBase...
 Per-second prcing and save 50%-80% with Amazon EC2 Spot and reserved instances.